sts10/sts10.github.io/_posts/2018-05-31-1password-cracking-challenge.markdown

 Now I'm pretty sure that the tool you're _supposed_ to use for something like this is [hashcat](https://hashcat.net/hashcat/) or [John the Ripper](http://www.openwall.com/john/) -- here's [one user's screenshot of hashcat or something similar](https://twitter.com/netmux/status/992086115459977217).
 But I've been slowly teaching myself a programming language called Rust, and I wanted to learn more about password hashing (plus, with only access to my personal laptop, I felt I didn't really have a chance of winning the challenge no matter the method I used).
 Note: during almost every step of the way outlined below I got some help from Fediverse users (if any of y'all want a shout-out here, let me know, though I assumed you wouldn't).

-For the eager, here's my Github repo-- [the master branch](https://github.com/sts10/crackme-rust/tree/master) uses Rayon to use threading, while [the "no-threads" branch](https://github.com/sts10/crackme-rust/tree/no-threads) does not (it's easier to read my crappy Rust without my implementation of threading).
+For the eager, here's my Github repo: [the master branch](https://github.com/sts10/crackme-rust/tree/master) uses Rayon to use threading, while [the "no-threads" branch](https://github.com/sts10/crackme-rust/tree/no-threads) does not (it's easier to read my crappy Rust without my implementation of threading).

 ### PDKDF2 from the Ring crate